 - Pharmacological treatment

 - Disease-modifying antirheumatic drugs (DMARDs): first-line agents.
-Should be started within 3 months of persistent symptoms.
-Takes 6 – 12 weeks for symptomatic benefit They can be combined.
+It should be started within 3 months of the onset of persistent symptoms.
+Takes 6 – 12 weeks for symptomatic benefit.
+They can be combined.
 Early DMARDs improve long-term outcomes

 - Methotrexate: mainstay of treatment